MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/index.md

 ![](images/page-types.png "Xamarin.Forms Page Types")

+Alternatively, Xamarin.Forms Shell applications use a URI-based navigation experience that doesn't enforce a set navigation hierarchy.
+For more information, see [Xamarin.Forms Shell Navigation](~/xamarin-forms/app-fundamentals/shell/navigation.md).

 ## [Hierarchical Navigation](hierarchical.md)

 The [`NavigationPage`](xref:Xamarin.Forms.NavigationPage) class provides a hierarchical navigation experience where the user is able to navigate through pages, forwards and backwards, as desired.
 The class implements navigation as a last-in, first-out (LIFO) stack of [`Page`](xref:Xamarin.Forms.Page) objects.